Master's Degree in Nutrigenomics and Personalised Nutrition

 Access to other study programmes and career opportunities

-PhD in Nutrigenomics and Personalised Nutrition
+• PhD in Nutrigenomics and Personalised Nutrition

-PhDs related to this branch of knowledge
+• PhDs related to the area of knowledge

-Careers Guidance and Placement Department (DOIP) (https://fueib.org/es/universitaris/28/futuro-profesional)
+Careers Guidance and Placement Department (DOIP) (https://fueib.org/es/universitaris/28/futuro-profesional/)

-Grants, contracts and researcher mobility (https://www.uib.es/es/recerca/ajuts/beques_mobilitat/)
+Researcher grants, contracts and mobility (https://www.uib.es/es/recerca/ajuts/beques_mobilitat/).

 Structure of the study programme